biglizards/SoF-Notes/content/Events/Timeline.md

 ###### Beohra, the 12th of Spring 172AL (aka 150 rising): Events of [[An Isle Aflame]] begin

 ###### Mara, the 10th of Summer 172AL: Events of [[Companions of Knut]] begin
-- Nashta 10th of Summer 172AL: [[Karishna]] dies in a dual in Caldis
+- Nashta 10th of Summer 172AL: [[Karishna]] dies in a duel in Caldis